How a Flea Market Gardener is born

 Yes, the hubs has never questioned me, in my remembrance about anything I really wanted to do and has helped me when I need muscle.
 He calls it “doing my bidding.”
 He’s given me a truckload of rocks, twice for my birthday and a lovely 3 gallon backpack sprayer so I can keep my garden paths clear of weeds.

 Oh, he allowed me to buy myself a diamond ring on our 10 year anniversary, but though I love it, it doesn’t near mean as much to me as the ordinary things we do in the garden.
-I’m the brains, he’s the brawn.
-Now that we have been married twenty years, we don’t really think about gifts much for any occasion.
+I’m the brains, he’s the brawn, he says.
+Now that we have been married twenty or so years, we don’t really think about gifts much for any occasion.
 Our anniversary is today and what will we be doing?
 We’ll be out in the garden…building me a deer fence.
 Happy Anniversary, Honey. ~~ Sue